-Factor 4: The inadequacy of existing regulatory mechanisms-
+Factor 4: The Inadequacy of Existing Regulatory Mechanisms-

 The LVRMP (BLM 1998) directs resource management for specially designated desert tortoise habitat (ACECs or DWMAs).
-As of 2002, the DTRPAC estimated that 85% of the recovery actions recommended for the Coyote Springs DWMA in the DTRP have been at least partially implemented by management agencies (Tracy et al. 2004) such as the BLM.

-ACEC lands are designated as ROW avoidance areas and unavailable for disposal through the FLPMA or SNPLMA.
+As of 2002, the DTRPAC estimated that 85% of the recovery actions recommended for the Gold Butte DWMA in the DTRP have been at least partially implemented by management agencies (Tracy et al. 2004) such as the BLM.
+Lands are designated as ROW avoidance areas and unavailable for disposal through the FLPMA or SNPLMA.
 Livestock grazing is prohibited and the appropriate management level set for wild horses and burros is zero.
 Commercial collection of flora is prohibited and commercial collection of fauna is restricted to scientific permits.
-The BLM is in the process of designating roads in the Coyote Springs, Mormon Mesa, and Gold Butte ACECs, which will restrict motorized and mechanized vehicles to only those roads designated as open.
-Such use is limited to a certain number of events and by the type of event.
-No speed portions of OHV events (races exceeding 25 mph) can occur within tortoise ACECs.
-Up to three non-speed events (not exceeding 25 mph) can occur in each ACEC during the tortoise active season between March 1 and April 1 and June 2 to August 15 (per the BLM's Resource Management Plan and programmatic biological opinion [BO]).
+All motorized and mechanized vehicles are restricted to designated roads, organized speed-based OHV events are prohibited, and nonspeed events are restricted.
 The BLM has not specifically prohibited the discharge of firearms in the DWMA, and according to DTRPAC (Tracy et al. 2004), fencing and culverts had not been installed as of 2002.
 However, the BLM notes that reducing tortoise mortality from vehicles is a priority (Seidlitz 2005).
 The DTRP (USFWS 1994a) recommended the withdrawal of mining in the DWMA, and while the Las Vegas BLM has significantly restricted mining practices, some mining operations continue within the DWMA (BLM 1998).
-Lands are closed to locatable minerals and solid leasables, but fluid mineral leasing remains open, subject to no surface occupancy stipulations.
-Material site ROWs are restricted to within a half mile of U.S. Highway 93 and S.R.
-168.
+Lands are closed to locatable minerals and solid leasables, but fluid mineral leasing remains open subject to no surface occupancy stipulations.
+Material site ROWs are restricted to government agencies and can only occur along the roads identified on LVRMP Map 2-12 (BLM 1998): Gold Butte Backcountry Byway to Saint Thomas Gap Road, Whitney Pass Road, Saint Thomas Gap Road, and Cabin Canyon Road.

 Although these actions have alleviated some pressure from human impacts, they may not be sufficient to facilitate recovery of the desert tortoise and prevent future listings.
 Most importantly, while some monitoring programs recommended by the USFWS (1994a) have been initiated, there is a lack of communication among agencies and a need to coordinate dissemination of monitoring and research results among involved parties.
-Boarman et al. (2005) note that effectiveness of CAs and evidence of recovery cannot be determined without a long-term monitoring plan.
-In this case, such a plan must specifically include a communication component.
+Boarman et al. (2005) note that effectiveness of CAs and evidence of recovery cannot be determined without a long-term monitoring plan; in this case, such a plan must specifically include a communication component.

-According to DTRPAC, one of the problems with the current recovery plan (USFWS 1994a), is the tendency to focus on individual threats, rather than emphasizing the cumulative, interactive, and synergistic threats to desert tortoise populations throughout the Mojave (Tracy et al. 2004).
-Failure to address multiple threats acting simultaneously to affect tortoise populations may diminish the benefit of CAs.
+According to DTRPAC, one of the problems with the current DTRP (USFWS 1994a) is the tendency to focus on individual threats, rather than emphasizing the cumulative, interactive, and synergistic threats to desert tortoise populations throughout the Mojave (Tracy et al. 2004).
+Failure to address multiple threats acting simultaneously affecting tortoise populations may diminish the benefit of CAs.
 For example, while the elimination of grazing may benefit the tortoise, impacts due to invasive species and roads can offset the benefits gained from elimination of grazing.

 Conservation management strategies must address all of the anthropogenic threats and stressor issues on desert tortoise populations as an integrated landscape and regional problem.
 Individual threats cannot be singled out and separately addressed.
-These threats and stressors must be considered as "cumulative effects."
-Cumulative effects result from minor separate and independent events and decisions that individually are considered benign or insignificant at local spatial or time frames, but collectively in the larger spatial context and/or longer time frames are considered significant environmental impacts.
+These threats and stressors must be considered as "cumulative effects".
+Cumulative effects result from minor separate and independent events, and decisions that individually are considered benign or insignificant at local spatial or time frames but collectively in the larger spatial context and/or longer time frames are considered significant environmental impacts.
 "Evidence is increasing that the most devastating environmental effects may result not from the direct effects of a particular action, but from the combination of individually minor effects of multiple actions over time" (CEQ 1997).
-The title of Bill Odum's (1982) article clearly expresses the concept: "Environmental Degradation and the Tyranny of Small Decisions."
+The title of Bill Odum's (1982) article clearly expresses the concept of "environmental degradation and the tyranny of small decisions."